bmacdonald-editor/bmacdonald-editor.github.io/content/_index.md

 cascade:
   featured_image: '/images/hero_image.jpg'
 ---
-Welcome to MacDonald editorial, a full-service editorial provider, specializing in technical content, owned by Brian MacDonald, technical editor, manager, speaker, and writer.
+Welcome to MacDonald Editorial, a full-service editorial provider, specializing in technical content, owned by Brian MacDonald, technical editor, manager, speaker, and writer.

 If you're interested in improving your technical content, whether it's your company's official docs, your personal site, or a book idea you've had kicking around, I can help.
-Check out the Services I offer, and [get in touch](mailto:bmacdonald128@gmail.com?subject=Inquiry) if you'd like to discuss your needs.
+Check out the [services I offer]( {{< ref "/services" >}} ), and [get in touch](mailto:bmacdonald128@gmail.com?subject=Inquiry) if you'd like to discuss your needs.